Committees

 James Tracy, DDS

-Elective Facial Cosmetic Surgery Committee
+Elective Facial Cosmetic Surgery Permit Credentialing Committee

 Louis Gallia, DMD, MD

-Access To Care Committee
+Access to Care Committee

 Anesthesia Committee